 Foundation Amateur Radio Course Assessments and Test

-Don’t be afraid of these practical assessments and the short test.
-They are simply to ensure that know how to run your station safely and in an interference-free manner – we have to remember that radio waves travel a lot further than we expect; one of our members has an extremely low power beacon transmitting through a relatively poor antenna system and it is received by stations over 5000 KM away.
+Furthermore, they ensure that you know how to run your station safely and in an interference-free manner – we have to remember that radio waves travel a lot further than we expect.

 After the Foundation Amateur Radio Course

 Once the test has been sat you will be provided with an indicative result, but your test paper needs to be cross-marked by someone at the Radio Society of Great Britain’s (RSGB’s) HQ.
 Once they have verified the result, they’ll inform Ofcom who will wait four you to apply for your licence.
 This process takes about ten working days, during which time you should be thinking about what your callsign should be.
 Most people choose the suffix of their callsign (the three letters after the M6) based on their initials, name, nickname, or some other piece of information that is important to them.
 One member of our club has ‘COV’ as the suffix of her callsign because she was born in Coventry.
 You can can use Ofcom’s the web based callsign application form to discover if the suffix you want is available.